The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 Anyway, while he was trooping the yellow, the best possible example of why you really should pay attention to local politics reared its increasingly fragrant head in the form of an entire city, home of the Peaky Blinders, Spaghetti Junction, whatever's left of UB40, and as currently in the news, an extremely large number of rats as big as cats.

-They've got rats big as cats, They've got rivers of mould.
+They've got rats big as cats, they've got rivers of mould.

+Yes, on Monday this week...
 Birmingham City Council has declared a major incident to deal with the ever-expanding result of a month-long bin strike.

-But this brummy black bagged bonanza has shone a timely light on the city's council.
+But this brummy black bag bonanza has shone a timely light on the city's council.
+Birmingham currently has, to use a technical economics term, no sodding money.

 To help us root through this mess and dissect whatever sinks its teeth into our leg, I'm joined by the Naked Week's catastrophic economic mismanagement correspondent, Larry Budd.

 Larry, who's really to blame for this?
+Oh well, Andy, I mean, take your pick.

 You know, it's either Labour for how they've run the council since 2012, or it's the Tories for cutting £1 billion of its funding during austerity.
+Hold on.

 Birmingham isn't the only council to be facing bankruptcy, is it?
+Absolutely not.
+Eighteen councils are at immediate risk of going to the dogs.

 Birmingham's the only one that's gone to the rats as well.

-Added to which, according to The Guardian this week, around 75 councils are facing bankruptcy in the near future.
+Added to which, according according to The Guardian this week, around 75 councils are facing bankruptcy in the near future.
+So, what is the solution?
+I mean, I think we all know it's council taxes.

+It is, old faithful.
 Council tax in Birmingham went up 10% last year, and this year it's going up by another 7.5%.

-That's at the same time as the council is closing libraries, scrapping 100% of arts funding, cutting £43 million from adult social care and £39 million from children's services.
+That's at the same time as the council is closing libraries, scrapping 100% of arts funding, cutting £43 million from adult social care, and £39 million from children's services.

 I suppose the children will simply have to make friends with the rats as big as cats.